cleo/connector-batchapi/README.md

 The CSV templates use specific column headings to map to object properties using a simpified, flattened approach compared with the full JSON object schema.
-The CSV formats can be easier to work with for bulk imports, but for full access to all object properties the YAML/JSON format is required.
+The CSV formats can be easier to work with for bulk imports (`add`s), but for full access to all object properties or support for `list`, `delete`, `update` or to `run` actions, the YAML/JSON format is required.

 ## [&LessLess;](#overview-) Getting Started [&GreaterGreater;](#-password-generation-) ##